 - The “Job Name” field should be a short descriptive name, like “chromehangs analysis”.

-- Upload your IPython notebook containing the analysis.
+- Upload your Jupyter notebook containing the analysis.

 - Set the number of workers of the cluster in the “Cluster Size” field.